oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_devops_repository_mirror_record_facts_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
                                             <div>The field of mirror record type.
-Only one mirror record type may be provided. current - The current mirror record. lastSuccessful - The last successful mirror record</div>
+Only one mirror record type can be provided: current - The current mirror record. lastSuccessful - The last successful mirror record.</div>
                                             <div>Required to get a specific repository_mirror_record.</div>
                                                         </td>
             </tr>